| Return

 Beta) Dick Stenard and I worked together--me as chief academic officer

 and Dick as chief student affairs officer.
 It is a small world.
+In 1995 I became the President of Lewis-Clark State College in Lewiston,

 ID.
 LCSC was the last college in the United States to be named "normal